 When the body is ready, usually between 38 and 42 weeks gestation, it releases hormones that cause the uterus to contract.
-Contractions help dilate and thin the cervix so your baby can be born.
-It also helps push the baby through the birth canal.
+Contractions help dilate and thin the cervix so that your baby can be born.
+Contractions also help push the baby through the birth canal.

 Braxton Hicks Contractions